-There’s the game within the game, the game outside the game, and the festive fervor of wagering frolic.
+There’s the game within the game, the game outside the game and the festive fervor of wagering frolicking.

-Here comes the Super Bowl, and its reservoir of wagers, descending upon Mountain State online sports bettors.
+Here comes the Super Bowl, and its deluge of wagers, descending on Mountain State online sports bettors.

 Either way, it’s a party.